juju/docs/src/en/charms-deploying.md

 ## Considerations

-Charms are running without any separation, so its entirely possible for Charms to stomp all over each others configuration files and try to bind to the same network ports.
+Charms are running without any separation, so its entirely possible for charms to stomp all over each others configuration files and try to bind to the same network ports.
 We are working to containerize everything so that this does not happen and every service is in its own container, but this work is not yet